 Who are the Powers that Be

 A confirmation of this interpretation is Paul's use of the expression "the authorities that exist" or the more common expression "the powers that be".

 The authorities that exist have been established by God (Rom 13:1b).

 When explaining which authorities are from God, Paul constructs a strange sentence that uses the verb "to be" twice.
 Translated literally the verse means "the authorities that are, are from God."
 This is odd.
 Paul was saying that "the authorities that are" or "the authorities that be" are from God.

-As explained above, this strange expression, "the authorities that be" comes from the Old Testament and is the key to understanding this passage.
+As noted above, this strange expression, "the authorities that be" comes from the Old Testament and is the key to understanding this passage.
 Paul is referring back to where the book of Deuteronomy that refers to "the judges that are".

 Then both the men, between whom the controversy is, shall stand... before the priests and the judges that shall be in those days (Deut 19:17 ASV).

 Thou shalt come unto the judge that shall be in those days: and thou shalt inquire; and they shall show thee the sentence of judgment (Deut 17:9 ASV).

 The modern translations refer to the judges that are in office in those days, but the word office does not exist in the Hebrew text.
 A literal translations would is "the judges that shall be in those days" or the "the judges that are in those days".
 Paul would have been familiar with these texts.
 When he started thinking about justice, the Holy Spirit brought this expression to his mind.

 Exodus and Deuteronomy described a unique system of government: God's law applied by godly judges.
 Paul is simply referring Back to that and confirming that God's will has not changed.